jakuta-tech/WNMAP/README.md

 # NMAP BRUTEFORCING

-As a pentester, we must understand internal workings of Nmap’s idle scan, so that we will craft the same thing in our own implementation.
-Even we can write our own code based on Python to do the same thing.
-We must understand the basic flow or algorithm of Nmap’s idle scan.
-For that, we will use packet trace options in Nmap.
+As a pentester, we must understand and know what this extremely powerful tool is capable of, it can do SO Much more then just scanning ports ;-)

 ## AFP - Brute-Force
 _Performs password guessing against Apple Filing Protocol (AFP)_

-     root@hostname: ~/ # nmap -p 548 --script afp-brute <host>
+     root@hostname: ~/ # nmap -p 548 --script afp-brute 192.168.1.12

      |PORT    STATE SERVICE
      |548/tcp open  afp